l3str4nge/picco/README.md

 # Picco

 ### Picco is the lightweight software written in python which let you backup your favourite images from vacation. <br>
-### You will never be afraid of loose your data  because Picco helps you with compress all files and upload them to you Google Drive.
+### You will never be afraid of loose your data  because Picco helps you with compress all files and upload them to your Google Drive.

 ###### Installation
 <code>git clone https://github.com/mateuszz0000/picco